WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 > operator, a compiler may prefer to use it for constructing syntax tree.
 > The default associativity of Swift operator is left, which means the
 > compiler prefer to use the left-hand-side of an operator to construct
 > a syntax tree.
-Thus we can know for a left associative operator, it is
+Thus we can know for a syntax tree of a left associative
-> visually left-leaning.
+> operator, it is visually left-leaning.

 Firstly, let's write down some simplest syntaxes: